George Vivian (artist): Life

 He was the second son of John Vivian, a solicitor of the excise, and barrister, the second son of Matthew Vivian of Penelewey, near Truro.
 He was educated at Eton College, and matriculated at Christ Church, Oxford in 1817 (but did not graduate).

 Vivian made early travels to Vienna and the Balkans in 1818, and Albania in 1819 (when he met Ali Pasha of Ioánnina (1740–1822)).
+There is a family tradition that, in 1821, George Vivian was an Extra Page of Honour to King George IV - engaged to link arms with others in front of the door to Poets’ Corner at Westminster Abbey in order to prevent Queen Caroline from attending the Coronation of George IV on 19 July 1821.
+"The Coronation of his most sacred Majesty King George IV.
+19 July 1821" by George Nayler records ‘- Vivian Esq.’ as one of the Pages, but it is not clear whether it was George or another member of the Vivian family who was concerned in this incident.
 During a journey of 1824 to the Near East he encountered Lord Byron.
 In 1828, on the death of his father, he inherited Claverton Manor, near Bath.
 He joined the Travellers Club in 1828 or 1829.
 He made further journeys, to Spain and Portugal, in 1831 and 1837.

 Vivian was a Commissioner for the plans to rebuild the Houses of Parliament in 1835, and became a member of the Society of Dilettanti in 1837.
 In the period before his marriage, he visited Germany, Scandinavia and Russia.
 He studied monumental art in Munich.
 He sat on the Royal Fine Art Commission from 1841 to 1863, the whole period of its existence.
 The Commission arose from an initial proposal and Select Committee of Benjamin Hawes, to couple the rebuilding of the Houses of Parliament with a national promotion of the fine arts.
 Vivian had shown that committee arabesques from the Palazzo del Te.
 In a group of 22 dominated by noblemen, patrons and politicians, Vivian represented connoisseurs and collectors, alongside Samuel Rogers and Thomas Wyse.

 After contracting malaria in the Campagna in 1846, Vivian never again enjoyed perfect health.
 He died on 5 January 1873, at 11 Grosvenor Square, London and was buried in Brompton Cemetery.
 His library was put up for sale in 1875.